aareshfb/Tree-Parametric-Algorithm/README.md

 from Parametric import Para_Algo
 ```

-The function has 4 arguments
+The function has *Para_Algo* requires 4 arguments.

 *Q*: n x n dimention numpy array.
 This is the quadratic term in the objective function.